 Icon: Checkmark, light blue button (3rd in a set of light blue buttons on the bottom left).

 Completing a mission allows you to gain a number of rewards.
-There are four types of missions:
+There are five types of missions:

 - Daily Missions: Resets at 12AM JST Daily